pombredanne/lizarddeveloperdocs/doc/source/servers.rst

 server?
 Perhaps serverinfo hasn't been installed there yet.
 Can you find any of the other sites on that server, perhaps?

+To find the actual servers proxied by http://proxy.lizard.net, go to http://proxy.lizard.net/allhosts.htm.

 Some notes:

 - Serverinfo is currently installed and set up by a fabric script or